 This programme uses relational and psychotherapeutic skills effectively in the services given through the modelling of healthy interactions and respectful communication, the warm, nurturing, emphatic and unconditional caring therapeutic relationships, and the achievement of skills development in specific target areas.
 Service-users include in-house, community and other organisations.

-Address – National Office and Website
+Address – National Office

 Address: YMCA Malta, 178, Merchants’ Street, Valletta, Malta, EU